SoftCircuits/IniFileParser/Readme.md

 In addition to reading and writing individual settings, it can return all of the sections in the INI file, and also return all the settings within a particular INI-file section.

 The `SetSetting()` method is overloaded to accept different value types.
 The `GetSetting()` method is also overloaded to allow different `defaultValue` parameter types.
 The `defaultValue` parameter specifies the value to return if the setting was not found or could not be converted to the specified type.
-The `defaultValue` parameter also specifies the return type.
+The `defaultValue` parameter type also indicates the return type.

 #### Write Example